 Utilities and Service Systems: Green waste material is composted onsite within a small area equipped with perimeter containment.
 Trash and recycling are stored then hauled to an approved transfer station/disposal facility.
 Toilet and handwashing are available through portable facilities.
-Water for propagation and cultivation will be sourced from a point of diversion and rainwater catchment. and associated existing and proposed storage tanks.
+Water source is two (2) existing rainwater catchment ponds totaling 628,000 gallons this does not include a third pond onsite.
 Less than significant impact.